 How to make homemade tapioca pudding

 Start by soaking the pearl tapioca in cool water in a saucepan (not over heat) until they plump up.
 It will take about 30 minutes.
-Then drain any unabsorbed water from the tapioca.
-Now add the milk, half and half, and salt.
-Bring it to a low bubbling simmer over medium heat stirring almost constantly.
-Then reduce the heat to low and slowly add the sugar stirring constantly.
+Drain any unabsorbed water from the tapioca.
+Now, add the milk, half and half, and salt.
+Please bring it to a low bubbling simmer over medium heat, stirring almost constantly.
+Then, reduce the heat to low and slowly add the sugar, stirring constantly.
 Cook until the pearls are plumped and the pudding has slightly thickened, stirring constantly and scraping the bottom of the pan.

 - Small pearl tapioca can be a little hard to find.
-Bob’s Red Mill has a non GMO paleo friendly tapioca.
-Call around first or order off of Amazon.
+Bob’s Red Mill has a non-GMO, paleo-friendly tapioca.
+Call around first or order from Amazon.
 Do not use instant tapioca.

-- Make sure you temper the eggs so that you do not end up with curdled or scrambled eggs in your pudding.
+- Ensure you temper the eggs so you do not end up with curdled or scrambled eggs in your pudding.

 - Do not add the vanilla until 1-2 minutes after you remove the pudding from the heat.

-- For a dairy free versions substitute coconut milk or almond milk for the cow’s milk.
+- For a dairy-free version, substitute coconut milk or almond milk for the cow’s milk.

-- If the pudding becomes too thick to your liking add a couple of tablespoons of milk at a time until desired thickness.
+- If the pudding becomes too thick, add a couple of tablespoons of milk at a time until desired thickness.

 - Enjoy warm, chilled, or at room temperature.